patrickdeyoreo/printf/README.md

 * **print_*.c**
 > A group of functions that take care of the relative specifier conversion

+Here is a brief visual of how the functions in our program interact.
 ![Coggle Diagram of Functions](https://i.imgur.com/jY73SWi.png)

 ## Compilation